Codernob/Codernob/README.md

 ●	Linear Algebra, Multivariate Calculus<br />

 HONORS AND AWARDS<br />
+●	Vice Chancellor's Gold Medal<br />
+Achieved for obtaining the highest CGPA from the CSE department in the Fall 2022 semester at UAP<br />
 ●	Vice Chancellor's Award<br />
 An academic award for students who achieved CGPA 3.90+ in a semester<br />
-Achieved for seven consecutive semesters<br />
+Achieved for eight consecutive semesters<br />
 ●	Runner-up at Intra-UAP Programming Contest 2020 - Junior Section<br />
 ●	369th among 1747 teams at 2021 ICPC Asia Dhaka Regional Site Online Preliminary Contest<br />
 ●	232nd out of 384 teams at Robi Datathon 2.0<br />